Fariha-Alam/CRUDS_OPERATION/README.md

 # CRUDS_OPERATION
-(Create, Read, Update, Search and Delete) operations
+(Create, Read, Update, Search and Delete) operations using Python and Django